St. Henry's College Kitovu: The beginning

 In September 1922, Adrian Laberge, a Canadian missionary of the White Fathers and a disciple of Cardinal Lavigerie, founded the school.
 The pioneer students came from the Lubaga School (current St. Mary's College Kisubi), which was also under the direction of the White Fathers.
 The beginnings were very humble, with three simple buildings of sun-dried bricks serving as classrooms and dormitories.
 The new institution was blessed by Bishop Henry Streicher, and it was placed under the protection of Saint Henry, patron of the Vicar Apostolic of Uganda.

 During the next five years, the school was led by Father Laberge, with the help of Damasus Mukasa and the help of some other local men.
 The good progress of the school attracted the attention of the religious and civil authorities, increasing its profile.
 As it grew, the school needed more land for expansion.
 Ignatius Lule of Nyendo offered his land on top of Kitovu Hill.
 Charles Jules Poitras, founder and Superior of the Brothers in Uganda, visited the school accompanied by Joachim Leo Collerette.
 They were impressed by what they saw, and gave a positive report.
 In August 1927, Eugene Paquette and Donat Trudel assumed leadership at Kitovu, working closely with Paul Kigozi and Stephen Kayongo.
 In 1936, the Education Department reshuffled the country's system of education and Kitovu was transformed into a junior secondary school.
 At that time, St. Henry's School had 95 pupils, in four classes.

 The middle years

 The period between 1950 and 1960 saw the college standing on a firm footing in the Cambridge Certificate course.
 This, however, was not achieved without difficulties, for the growth required new classrooms, an upgraded library, laboratories, and dormitories.
 After careful consideration, the authorities decided that St. Henry's should be permitted to stand on equal terms and share the same privileges as other schools of the same footing in the country.
 In 1969, the Higher School Certificate course was introduced.
 The result was that, by 1972, the year of St. Henry's Golden Jubilee, the school population had passed the 1,000 resident students, with over 80 buildings spread over the large campus.

 Reputation

 In 2006, the college produced the top eight "O" Level graduates in the Masaka District.

+The college has also gone on to maintain its position as the best Ugandan school south of the equator.

+In modern days students of similar institutions have identified the college as one of The G8’s of Ugandan education.